Inapproximability of Unique Games in Fixed-Point Logic with Counting: Examples

 The correctness of this formula relies on the observation that a \ug instance is \emph{not} completely satisfiable if and only if there exists an inconsistent cycle of constraints, forcing some variable $x$ to be assigned two different values.
 If $f$ is a satisfying assignment, then picking $i = f(x)$ must satisfy $\phi$.
 Conversely, if $\phi$ is satisfied, one can obtain a satisfying assignment by picking one $x$ from each connected component of the underlying graph and one satisfying witness $i$, then assigning labels to every $y$ in that component by taking the unique $j$ such that $U_{i, j}(y)$ holds.
 (It is not too hard to see that the component being connected implies $j$ exists, and $\phi$ being satisfied implies $j$ is unique).

 Using the \emph{Bekic principle} \cite[Lemma 1.4.2]{RudimentsOfMuCalculus} \cite[Lemma 10.9]{FMT}, the simultaneous inductions can be nested within each other in a way that reuses variable names, resulting in least fixed-point (LFP) formulas for each of the $q$ relations, still using only 3 variables ($x$, $y$ and $z$).
 Thus, $\phi$ can indeed be formally written as an LFP sentence, which is an FPC sentence.
-Finally, $\phi$ can be translated into a $C^3$ sentence by unwrapping the inductive definitions into infinite disjunctions, which again does not require any additional variables. \end{proof}
+Finally, $\phi$ can be translated into a $C^3$ sentence by unwrapping the inductive definitions into infinite disjunctions, which again does not require any additional variables since none of the parameter variables are re-quantified within the inductive definitions, so there will be no clashes. \end{proof}

 This implies that there does not exist an FPC-inapproximability gap of $(1, \delta)$ for any $\delta < 1$ (this is sometimes referred to as ``perfect completeness"), since $\phi$ distinguishes an instance of optimal value 1 from an instance of optimal value less than 1.
 In terms of the 3-pebble bijective game, Spoiler's winning strategy is to drop the first pebble pair anywhere, then use the other two pebble pairs to traverse an inconsistent cycle of constraints in the unsatisfiable instance.